versehe/AB_Testing_Notebook/Statistical Inference/01. Probability/README.md

 While Variability measures how spread out a population is.
 Standard Error measures how spread out the expect value of a population, estimated by the expected value of the sample mean distribution.

+##  Summary
+This is why in A/B testing, after we decided the confidence level, we not only calculate our dataset mean, but also using standard error to get the margin of error.
+Only when variation group mean falls out of confident interval, we call the difference significant.